theandym/stormbringer/README.md

 # Stormbringer

-A simple Heroku-based distributed load testing tool inspired by [Mjölnir](https://github.com/tsykoduk/Mjolnir).
+A simple Heroku-based distributed load testing tool written in Go.
+Inspired by [Mjölnir](https://github.com/tsykoduk/Mjolnir).

 ## Quick Start

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/theandym/stormbringer)

-Be sure to set the `TARGETS` config var during the app setup process.
-Then visit the "Resources" tab for the new app and scale the `stormbringer` process type to begin the test.
+Modify the `TARGETS` config var during the app setup process, specifying a comma-delimited list (no spaces) of target endpoints to request.

+Then visit the "Resources" tab for the new app and scale the `stormbringer` process type to start a load test.

 ## Detailed Setup